 You can also separate each waffle with parchment paper and store in the freezer for up to three months.
 Simply defrost in the microwave or toaster when you're ready to enjoy one!

 What is a compote?

-A compote is a chunky mixture of fruit that's slowly cooked in a sugar syrup, in this case we’ll be using honey.
-Cooking the fruit slowly allows it to maintain its shape and allows the flavors to meld together.
+A compote is a chunky mixture of fruit that's slowly cooked in a sugar syrup.
+Cooking the fruit slowly allows it to maintain its shape while the flavors meld together.

-Once your waffles are done, serve them warm with a hearty helping of apple compote.
-I also like mine with a big dollop of cashew cream!
-Drizzle with honey cinnamon sauce (or maple syrup if not following the SCD diet) and enjoy this decadent fall breakfast!
+Drizzle the spice waffles with honey cinnamon sauce (or maple syrup if not following the SCD diet) and enjoy this decadent fall breakfast!

 - 2 cups almond flour

 - ¾ cup non-dairy milk (such as coconut or almond milk)